Lithium: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Fine hand tremor, frequent urination and mild thirst commonly occur during lithium initiation.
+- Fine hand tremors, frequent urination, and mild thirst commonly occur during lithium initiation.
 Sometimes these effects may persist throughout treatment.

 - Nausea during initiation is common but usually subsides with continued administration.

 - Lithium may also cause irregular heartbeat, drying and thinning of hair, alopecia, dry mouth, weight gain, itchiness, and other side effects.
-Long-term use may lead to hypothyroidism or other thyroid problems.
+Long-term use may lead to kidney disease, high blood calcium levels, hyperparathyroidism, hypothyroidism, or other thyroid problems.

 - Do not crush or chew extended-release tablets; swallow whole.

 - Too much caffeine may decrease the amount of lithium in your body.
 If you cut out salt from your diet, this can also affect blood levels of lithium.

 - Lithium may affect your mental alertness or make you drowsy.
 Do not drive until you know how lithium will affect you.
 Avoid alcohol.

 - Ensure you keep adequately hydrated while taking lithium and maintain an adequate salt intake (your doctor will discuss this requirement).
 The risk of side effects of lithium is increased if you are dehydrated, or if you are excessively hydrated.
 Excessive sweating or diarrhea may also upset the balance of lithium in the blood.